jbx-protocol/juice-docs-v2/docs/api/contracts/jbdirectory/properties/-_primaryterminalof.md

 mapping(uint256 => mapping(address => IJBPaymentTerminal)) private _primaryTerminalOf;
 ```

+* Arguments:
   * `_projectId` is the ID of the project to get the primary terminal of.
   * `_token` is the token to get the project's primary terminal of.
 * The resulting view function is private to this contract.